OmarBobk/karmantelekom.tr/Docs/story.md

 NOTE: If a salesperson doesn't have the right privileges, he will not be able to see the wholesale Prices.
 NOTE: it is not important for the customer to sign in to the website if they want to buy products,
-      but it will be better if they sign in to the website to see their orders and their details.
+      but it will be better if they sign in to the website to see their orders and their details. we are going to give the new customer a discount coupon if he signs up.

 ### Story of the Users:
 - __Normal User__: